aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 From application menu select `run > edit configurations` to open debug configuration dialog box

-## Set composer path in pstorm
+## Set PHP Composer package manager path

-PHP storm autodetects your composer installation, however you can manually set it:
+Phpstorm auto detects your local composer installation, however you can manually set it:

-`tools > composer > init composer`
+from the application menu select `tools > composer > init composer`

 select `composer executable`

 type `composer` in text box

-when we create a project in pstorm it asks to use existing composer file so we need to set the path which composer paste the result in text box
+Phpstorm will auto detect the `composer` executable if its location is found in the Path environment variable.

-/usr/local/bin/composer
+> You can find out the actual composer path using the `which composer` bash command

-## Set PHP CLI path in pstorm including xdebug extension path
+## Set PHP CLI path including XDebug extension path

 This is setup only for php script debugging. further configuration needed for laravel debugging.